up-for-grabs/up-for-grabs.net/README.md

 ## Contributing

-If you would like to get involved with the project, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file as it contains:
+If you would like to get involved with the project, please read the [CONTRIBUTING.md](.github/CONTRIBUTING.md) file as it contains instructions to help configure your local development environment, and commands to run to test and validate your changes.

- - instructions about getting your environment setup
- - guidance for testing locally
- - commands to run to verify changes

 ## How does the site work?